Pool Schedule (effective 3/8/2021)lypoolschedule

 No reservations are required for pool use.
 However, we will adhere to a maximum capacity at all locations.
 Aquatics staff will enforce these limits, so you may experience a wait time for pool use.

-During Lap Swim times, there will be 4 lap lanes with a maximum of 2 people per lane, with two open exercise lanes with a maximum of 8 people at any time.
+During Lap Swim times, there will be 4 lap lanes with a maximum of 2 people per lane (starting and stopping at opposite ends), with two open exercise lanes with a maximum of 8 people at any time.

 During Recreational Swim times, there will be a maximum of 25 bathers allowed in the pool.